probcomp/pldi2019-gen-experiments/README.md

 - [state-space](./state-space) contains the code for the nonlinear state-space model in Section 7.4.
 - [pose](./pose) contains the code of the pose estimation application in Section 7.5.

-## Basic instructions to set up the Julia environment.
+## Basic instructions to set up the Julia environment

 1. Download and install Julia v1.0